Generally, if you can say you have a dental care routine, you’re already off to a strong start in managing your oral health.

 Issue 1: Over-brushing

-Did you know that, like so many other areas of life, it’s possible to do too much of a good thing when it comes to your dental care routine?
+Like so many other things in life, it’s possible to do too much of a good thing when it comes to your dental care routine.

 The reasons behind this issue are varied: